Inn on the River celebrates 100th anniversary

 The inn offers 21 room that have all been uniquely decorated.
 Each room is filled with antiques and provides guests with super plush resort towels and organic cotton sheets.

-Each room comes with free Wi-Fi, French leather beds, en suite bathrooms, ceiling fans and individually controlled air conditioning.
+Each room comes with free Wi-Fi, French feather beds, en suite bathrooms, ceiling fans and individually controlled air conditioning.

 In the summer, guests can enjoy floating the river on inner tubes and playing outdoor activities like croquet, cornhole and bocce ball.